Computer Forensics and Data Analysis

 Q. I have identified a few hundred files which need to be prepared and printed for legal discovery.
 How do I assign Bates numbers for our attorneys to use?

-A. Maresware's Bates_no program is designed to number files with Bates numbers for legal use.
+A. Bates_no program is designed to number (rename) files with Bates numbers for legal use.
 The identified files need to be moved to a specific directory first.
 Bates_no can then be used to assign numbers to either the filenames or the filename extensions.
-Also see chapter 2 of The Handbook of Computer Crime Investigation, by Eoghan Casey[ ISBN:0-12-163103-6].
+Also see chapter 2 of The Handbook of Computer Crime Investigation, by Eoghan Casey[ ISBN: 0-12-163103-6].

 Top